seiferla/FiBo/docs/SRS.md

 #### 3.5.1 Coding Standards

-We are going to write the code by using all of the most common clean code standards.
-For example we will name our variables and methods by their functionalities.
+We are going to write the code by using all the most common clean code standards.
+For example, we will name our variables and methods by their functionalities.
 This will keep the code easy to read by everyone and make further developement much easier.

 #### 3.5.2 Testing Strategy